 |Contents : Technical reference : Contents window|

-Frequently, you may want to review only a selected portion of your collection.
-This may happen, for example, when you want to refresh memory before a specific exam, or to review the material related to a topic of current interest.
+Frequently, you may want to review a portion of your collection.
+For example, in order to refresh memory before a specific exam, or to review the material pertaining to a topic of current interest.
 In such circumstances, use subset learning to learn or review a portion of material which may be outstanding or not.

 Here are the three main ways of subset learning:

-All the above options are available on Process branch : Learning submenu of the contents menu, or Process browser : Learning submenu of the browser menu.
+You can choose any of these options on the Process branch : Learning submenu of the contents menu, or Process browser : Learning submenu of the browser menu.
+This will result in learning or review of material in the currently selected branch of the contents window or in the current browser subset.

 If you would like to review the material related to Auguste Comte (1798-1857) do as follows: